JanusG/MoonshotInventions/README.md

 (this README:md will be updated later with more information)

 Game assets developed with Blender

-Developed with Unreal Engine 4
+Game itself developed with Unreal Engine 4